What is a transportation management system (TMS)?

 The cloud has made TMS systems accessible to more companies than ever – and has brought new capabilities and flexibility to the software.
 But other technologies are also having a huge impact on both TMS software and the transportation management industry.

 Artificial intelligence (AI) brings a number of game-changing innovations to the industry.
 It can handle time-consuming, routine tasks throughout the process and deliver significant time and cost benefits.
 Even more dramatic change will come with the advent of self-driving trucks.
-When fully market-ready, these autonomous vehicles should not only reduce costs and increase safety but also act as part of an intelligent system that collects and analyses more data than ever before.
+When fully market-ready, these autonomous vehicles should not only reduce costs and increase safety but also act as part of an intelligent system that collects and analyzes more data than ever before.
 The insight generated is of huge benefit to freight brokers who are constantly juggling everything from global fuel prices to legal changes, as well as to their customers.

 Machine learning can quickly make accurate predictions based on huge data sets.
 For example, machine learning can help businesses manage all-important trade-offs between cost savings and on-time delivery, considering factors such as delivery geography and real-time progress milestones to calculate the impact of more expensive single-stop deliveries versus cost-effective multi-stop deliveries.